cbkurz/kieker-extension-performanceanalysis/documentation/DeveloperDocumentation.md

 Reflections are a core feature of Epsilon and must be allowed, therefore version 11 is fixed.

 ## Main class
-The Starting point of the Project is the class ``kieker.extension.performanceanalysis.Main``.
+The starting point of the project is the class ``kieker.extension.performanceanalysis.Main``.
 It accepts the arguments and tries to interpret them with the CLI library [JCommander](https://jcommander.org/).
-If no matching command is given, or an error occurs while parsing `Main` will print the help to the consule and terminate.
+If no matching command is given, or an error occurs while parsing, `Main` will print the CLI help to the consule and terminate.
 The CLI interfaces are in the package `kieker.extension.performanceanalysis.cli`.
 Each of the four transformations has its own CLI-class.